Medicine Mound Community

 Throughout the 20th century, Hardeman County experienced ups and downs, with periods of economic growth and challenges.
 The agriculture industry, including ranching and cotton farming, has remained an important part of the county's economy.
 Today, Hardeman County is known for its rural charm, historic landmarks, and strong sense of community.

-This timeline provides a condensed summary of the historical journey of Hardeman County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Hardeman County, Texas.

 • 1858 - Hardeman County is established by the Texas state legislature.